Skip to content

 Keeping the inside of your property well-maintained can make it stand out from any other apartments potential renters could be looking at.
 Make sure to get your place professionally cleaned before tenants, call in painters when necessary, and keep an eye on leaky windows and doors.

 You want to pay attention to the common areas.
 For example, many tenants simply do not pick up their mail anymore and leave it there to pile up.
 You want to get a handle on that and talk with existing tenants in the building.
 Ask them to maintain their mail properly rather than just leave it laying around.
 Previous tenants sometimes do not put a proper change of address.
 This leaves you to sometimes find very old mail arriving that you want returned to the post office.
 It’s often a good idea to contact your previous tenants and let them know that it might be prudent to have their mail forwarded to their new location.
+Don’t be afraid to bring several trash bags with you in your vehicle at all times to make those quick pickups of unexpected messes you can find.

 Tenants will be impressed if they enter a house without any issues, and this can save you from a headache later on.
 If these things aren’t addressed before someone moves in, there’s a chance that they’ll ask you to fix them later on.
 It’s a good idea to get ahead of the curve and make any repairs before someone new moves in.
 It’s always a lot easier to fix a property when it is vacant than have to work around the schedule of someone that has to work from home.
+If you happen to be at the showing with the prospective renters – it never hurts to ask them if there anything they might like done to the property.
+Asking tenants what they like and don’t like about the property can often stimulate a deal to occur.
+“We love the location and price; but those floors need to be sanded” – and that could be the very thing you are willing to do to get it rented immediately.
+Never be afraid to ask – if you hear the same thing over and over – chances are you should simply take their advice and make it happen.
+Showing your property over and over is not time nor money efficient.

 Cleaned Up Outside of Property

 Keeping the outside of your building up to date and clean will make tenants more excited about moving it.
 With a sparkly clean outside, potential renters will feel better about the inside of the apartment before even stepping in.
 You can build a lot of confidence just by maintaining the outside appearance, including the front yard and the sidewalk.
-It doesn’t take much effort to swing by your property once per week to just see if any trash or other objects have littered the yard.
+It doesn’t take much effort to swing by your property once in a while just see if any trash or other objects have littered the yard.
 If it is a larger multifamily building, you can also make sure that the barrels are in the correct location and are not overflowing with trash.
 It’s often the most obvious things that you barely think about that can make a difference when tenants out there have so many options.

-Put laundry in in the apartment
+7. Put Laundry in the Apartment.

 The direction of renovated apartments tilts towards putting laundry in the unit.
 More often than not we see landlords doing away with pantries and adding in a half bath with laundry to make it more modern and time efficient for tenants.
 When you add laundry to a unit you automatically get a huge advantage over a lot of the other apartments in Boston.
 At minimum put laundry in the basement if you can.
 Tenants have little interest in having to carry or drive their laundry all the way to a business to complete this task.
 This is especially true during the wintertime.
 Do yourself and your tenants a huge favor, spend the money and put in laundry.
 Even if you have to put coin operated laundry in the basement they will appreciate you.
+Let’s be candid; how long would you put up with going to the laundromat?
+Could you see yourself going to the laundromat for longer than two years?
+I bet your are saying to yourself – NO. Well think through that one.
+If it doesn’t work for you – then it probably doesn’t work for your tenant which is why you have a higher turnover and possibly contributing to why you have a vacancy.

 Backyard

 Not every apartment has an outdoor space, so if your building has one you should take advantage of it.
 Making the space more appealing will draw more potential renters in, so don’t waste an opportunity.
 Depending on what kind of space you have, you can dress it up or do something as simple as putting up a fence.
 You should make sure any grassy areas are professionally landscaped, or add seating around the outside of any enclosed areas.
 Don’t forget that tenants will happily pay a little extra for a private area, especially with everyone stuck inside these days, so make the area feel secluded if you can.
+If you can’t find reliable landscapers, consider getting artificial grass, it has come a long way in the last few years.
+You will also want to buy slow growth, low water and minimal maintenance plants.

-Get the Best Rent in Boston with a few simple changes!
+Get the Best Rent in Boston With a Few Simple Changes!

 Demetrios Salpoglou